DSXiangLi/DecryptPrompt/README.md

 - How NOT To Evaluate Your Dialogue System: An Empirical Study of Unsupervised Evaluation Metrics for Dialogue Response Generation

 ### Chain of Thought
+- 基础&进阶用法
     - [zero-shot-COT] Large Language Models are Zero-Shot Reasoners :star:
-- [Manual COT] Chain of Thought Prompting Elicits Reasoning in Large Language Models  :star:
+    - [few-shot COT] Chain of Thought Prompting Elicits Reasoning in Large Language Models  :star:
     - SELF-CONSISTENCY IMPROVES CHAIN OF THOUGHT REASONING IN LANGUAGE MODELS
-- COMPLEXITY-BASED PROMPTING FOR MULTI-STEP REASONING
     - LEAST-TO-MOST PROMPTING ENABLES COMPLEX REASONING IN LARGE LANGUAGE MODELS
+- 分领域COT
     - Solving Quantitative Reasoning Problems with Language Models
-- Specializing Smaller Language Models towards Multi-Step Reasoning
+    - COMPLEXITY-BASED PROMPTING FOR MULTI-STEP REASONING
+    - Solving math word problems with processand outcome-based feedback
+    - CodeRL: Mastering Code Generation through Pretrained Models and Deep Reinforcement Learning
+    - T-SciQ: Teaching Multimodal Chain-of-Thought Reasoning via Large Language Model Signals for Science Question Answering
+- 原理分析
     - Towards Understanding Chain-of-Thought Prompting: An Empirical Study of What Matters
     - TEXT AND PATTERNS: FOR EFFECTIVE CHAIN OF THOUGHT IT TAKES TWO TO TANGO
-- Decomposed Prompting A MODULAR APPROACH FOR Solving Complex Tasks
-- Solving math word problems with processand outcome-based feedback
-- CodeRL: Mastering Code Generation through Pretrained Models and Deep Reinforcement Learning
     - Towards Revealing the Mystery behind Chain of Thought: a Theoretical Perspective
+- others
+    - Specializing Smaller Language Models towards Multi-Step Reasoning
     - OlaGPT Empowering LLMs With Human-like Problem-Solving abilities
+    - Decomposed Prompting A MODULAR APPROACH FOR Solving Complex Tasks
+    - Interleaving Retrieval with Chain-of-Thought Reasoning for Knowledge-Intensive Multi-Step Questions
+    - Challenging BIG-Bench tasks and whether chain-of-thought can solve them
+    - SHOW YOUR WORK: SCRATCHPADS FOR INTERMEDIATE COMPUTATION WITH LANGUAGE MODELS
+    - STaR: Self-Taught Reasoner Bootstrapping ReasoningWith Reasoning
+    - AUTOMATIC CHAIN OF THOUGHT PROMPTING IN LARGE LANGUAGE MODELS

 ### RLHF
 - Deepmind